JachymT/a-level-cs-blog/Algorithms and programming/2.2.1/Notes.md

 - efficiency

 ## Recursion
-Subroutines that reference themselves.
-These have the potential to loop infinitly until a a stopping condition is met (base case).
-Ontop of this stacks are placed in memory containing variable
+Subroutines that reference (call) themselves.
+These have the potential to loop infinitly until a a stopping condition is met (the **base case**).
+Then the function starts to unwind, from stacks are placed in memory containing variables with data in sequence of recursion.
+If the recursion doesnt have a base case, a **stack overflow** error occurs.

 ```py
 def factorial(n):